lucidrains/DALLE2-pytorch/prior.md

 >
 > *"Why don't you just train the decoder on clip text embeddings instead of image embeddings?"*
 >
 > OpenAI covers this topic in their [DALLE-2 paper](https://arxiv.org/abs/2204.06125).
-The TLDR is *"it doesn't work as well as decoders trained on image embedidngs"*...also...its just an example :smile:
+The TL;DR is *"it doesn't work as well as decoders trained on image embeddings"*...also...its just an example :smile:

 ## Usage